By MICK ROBERTS ©

 The fate of Jimmy Ah What is unknown.

-Another well-known Chinese publican, Jimmy Ah Foo (or Affoo) made quite a name for himself on northern goldfields of Queensland during the 1870s and 80s.
-He was one of three Chinese publicans in the town of Springsure.
+Another well-known Chinese publican, Jimmy (or Jemmy) Ah Foo (or Affoo) made quite a name for himself on northern goldfields of Queensland during the 1870s and 80s.

-There were four pubs trading in Springsure during the 1870s, with three of them run by Chinese men.
+There were four pubs trading in Springsure at the time, with three of them run by Chinese men.
 Harry Ah Hing had the Shearer’s Arms, Willie Ah Wah the Springsure, and Jimmy Ah Foo the Carrier’s Arms.

 Born in the Guangzhou district of China around 1843, Ah Foo came to Queensland in the 1860s, where he was the proprietor of a boarding house and market garden in the central Queensland town of Springsure.